 - itching or crawling sensations on the skin

-For some people, the tingling sensations of MS are similar to those a person experiences when a foot or hand “falls asleep.”
-Others report more intense sensations, such as squeezing or burning.
+For some people, the tingling sensations of MS are like those a person experiences when a foot or hand “falls asleep.”
+Others report more intense feelings, such as squeezing or burning.

 It is common for people to report bands of tingling.
 For example, a person may experience a feeling of pins and needles around an ankle or foot.

 Tingling can be very painful and may disrupt daily life.
-It could lead to a person experiencing the following:
+It may lead a person to:

 MS tingling is a type of nerve pain.
 This pain happens because of MS-related damage to the nerves.